MidhunNochi/CAMS-Guard/README.md

 # CAMS-Guard
-Chrome browser extension that is builded for hunting malicious , phising and other fake URL's in real-time
+Chrome browser extension that is builded for hunting malicious , phishing and other fake URL's in real-time

 **How to use our Phishing Detection Chrome Extension**